cpp-red-lion/cpp-red-lion.github.io/blog/cpponsea2022/tripreport.md

 ## 2023

-I can't wait to return next year, to an even bigger in-person event!
+I can't wait to return next year (hopefully post-pandemic), to an even bigger in-person event!
 See ya!
 ![](img/lighthouse.jpeg)